JFrogChina/JFrog-Platform-k3s-installation/README.md

         ./1-download.sh

-                This step will check if the packages have been downloaded, if not, download them (k3s, helm, jfrog platform's helm chart).
+                This step will check if the packages have been downloaded, if not, download them (k3s, helm, jfrog helm chart).

                 And copy the downloaded package to the directory waiting to be installed